It’s time I shared my own story, how I got to where I am, my journey…

 The climb back to health was slow, and it took almost three years before I started to feel really good again.
 It took baby steps, multiple approaches and time.
 The underlying tale connecting my treatments together was that I needed to prioritize myself.
 Through a combination of supportive nutrients, diet and sleep (a lot of sleep), I became a whole person again.

-Today, it is a full decade since the year of hibernation, and I am now ready to help people in the same way someone helped me.
+Today, I am now ready to help people in the same way someone helped me.
 I learned from my own journey that the time to listen to the patient in front of you was the most critical thing in cracking the code.
 That from that journey you could develop a plan that would work for them, something that was specific to what they needed.
 I had someone that gave me hope that there could be brighter days ahead that she would be by my side to find them.

 So, what was my diagnosis?
 I’m not sure it was a single condition, or even one that we would be able to put into a tiny therapeutic box.
 I ran a lot of tests on every fluid that could come from my body.
 Some of them identified areas of concern – low adrenals, high stores of lead and mercury in the body, a body that lacked regular exercise (not simply weekend warrior stuff), a diet high in whatever someone else made, a lack of feeling loved by the people around me, a stressful job, and even the lack of love for myself.

-Was it the combine recipe that had me headed for disaster or was it simply one culprit that was bringing the others along for a ride.
+Was it the combined recipe that had me headed for disaster, or was it simply one culprit that was bringing the others along for a ride.
 I don’t know that we will ever know, but I also don’t know that I need to know.
 Each of the contributors was affecting my health on some level.

 I look forward to meeting you, and beginning our journey together.